501 KAR 7:050. Physical plant.

 7. Each occupied area shall have ventilation to meet air exchange as required in the Kentucky Building Code, 815 KAR 7:120.

-(f) Kitchen.
+(g) Kitchen.
 The purpose of this area shall be to provide sufficient space and equipment for preparing meals for the maximum rated capacity of the center.
-Design features shall include compliance with standards for the Retail Food Code, 902 KAR 45:005.
+Design features shall include compliance with standards for the Kentucky Food Code, 902 KAR 45:005.
 If food is not prepared in the center, a food distribution area shall be substituted.